A Simple Guide to Interoperability Testing

 - Applications will be connected in network, thus adding network complexity to it would makes the task of testing even more difficult.

 - Root cause analysis, if defect is located.

-Solution to these challenges
+Solution to these challenges in Interoperability testing:

 - Testing techniques and approaches like orthogonal array testing (OATS), cause effect graph, equivalence partitioning, bva and other similar approaches may prove beneficial in mapping the requirements independently with that to test cases so as to provide and ensure maximum test coverage.